rohya8/NvmInstallation/README.md

  Delete any existing nodejs installation directories.( e.g. “C:\Program Files\nodejs” OR C:\Program Files (x86)\nodejs ) that might remain.
 NVM’s generated symlink will not overwrite an existing (even empty) installation directory.<br />

  Delete the npm install directory at C:\Users\[Your User]\AppData\Roaming\npm<br />
  We are now ready to install nvm.
-Download the installer from [Here] (https://github.com/coreybutler/nvm/releases)<br />
+Download the installer from [Here](https://github.com/coreybutler/nvm/releases) <br />

  Delete the existence of nvm (C:\Users\xxx\AppData\Roaming\nvm), basically, manually delete the nvm dir.<br />